2faced0w0/pizza_delivery_web_prod/README.md

 # Project Update:
 ### Backend
   #### Error Management:
   Implemented a centralized and standardized error-handling mechanism.
 A common error manager will help ensure consistent responses across all endpoints.

   #### ORM Usage:
   Used Sequelize (or another ORM) to streamline database operations.
 This will improve code readability, reduce raw SQL repetition, and simplify validations and relationships.

   #### Helper & Utility Functions:
   Created common helpers and utility modules for recurring logic (e.g., response formatting, database queries, validations).
 This will significantly improve the code’s maintainability and readability.

 ### Frontend
   #### UI Modernization:
   The current UI has been enhanced with modern design principles to improve user experience and align it with current industry standards.

   #### Filtering & User Experience:
   Added more filtering options and user-friendly components to make the interface more intuitive.

   #### API Layer Improvements:
   Used a common Axios instance with interceptors for handling tokens, errors, and base URLs consistently.

-  #### Component Structure:
-    Break down large components into smaller, reusable units.
-This will improve readability, performance, and maintainability.

 ## Frontend Docker Deployment